posit-dev/node-system-fonts/README.md

 ## Installation

-Installation of the `font-manager` module is via npm:
+Installation of the `system-fonts` module is via npm:

-    npm install font-manager
+    npm install system-fonts

 On Linux, you also may need to install the `libfontconfig-dev` package, for example: